leancodepl/flutter_corelibrary/packages/leancode_debug_page/README.md

 # leancode_debug_page

-A debug page that gathers http requests and logger logs.
+A debug page that gathers HTTP requests and logger logs.
 Features:

 - Detailed information about requests (request, response) and logs
 - Filtering requests by